gioporta/fivem-snippets/README.md

 4. Create an input folder and put your `scheduler.lua`, `natives_server.lua`, and `natives_universal.lua` inside.
 They can be found in your `FiveM Application Data/citizen/scripting/lua` directory.

 5. Run the script using `python generator.py`, optionally providing the 1st argument as the input folder and the 2nd argument as the output folder.
 If none are provided, it will use the default `input` and `output` folders in the current working directory.

+## License
+This project is licensed under the GNU General Public License V3, as viewable in the `LICENSE` file.